computation · physical biology

 The cost of biological work is not only the price of an experiment.
 It is the time spent testing ideas before the system has made clear which ideas deserve reality next.

-Galen is building toward a different order of operations: ask the question in computation, commit the strongest claims to experiment, and let the result improve the next design.
+Galen is building a different order of operations: ask the question in computation, commit the strongest claims to experiment, and let the result improve the next design.

 - Less blind search